-Daily Words of God | "God Himself, the Unique II" | Excerpt 117
+Daily Words of God: Knowing God | Excerpt 117

 The Creator’s Sincere Feelings Toward Mankind

 People often say that it is not an easy thing to know God.
-I, however, say that knowing God is not a difficult matter at all, for God frequently allows man to witness His deeds.
-God has never ceased His dialogue with mankind; He has never concealed Himself from man, nor has He hidden Himself.
+However, I say that knowing God is not a difficult matter at all, for God frequently displays His deeds for man to see.
+God has never ceased His dialogue with mankind, and He has never concealed Himself from man, and nor has He hidden Himself.
 His thoughts, His ideas, His words and His deeds are all revealed to mankind.
 Therefore, so long as man wishes to know God, he can come to understand and know Him through all sorts of means and methods.
-The reason why man blindly thinks that God has intentionally avoided him, that God has intentionally hidden Himself from humanity, that God has no intention of allowing man to understand and know Him, is that he does not know who God is, nor does he wish to understand God; even more so, he is not concerned with the Creator’s thoughts, words or deeds….
-Truthfully speaking, if one only uses their idle time to focus upon and understand the Creator’s words or deeds, and pay a little attention to the Creator’s thoughts and the voice of His heart, it will not be difficult for them to realize that the Creator’s thoughts, words and deeds are visible and transparent.
+The reason why man blindly thinks that God has intentionally avoided him, that God has intentionally hidden Himself from humanity, that God has no intention of allowing man to understand and know Him, is because he does not know who God is and nor does he wish to understand God.
+Even more than that, man does not concern himself with the Creator’s thoughts, words or deeds….
+Truthfully speaking, if a person just uses their spare time to focus upon and understand the Creator’s words or deeds, and if they pay just a little attention to the Creator’s thoughts and the voice of His heart, it will not be difficult for that person to realize that the Creator’s thoughts, words, and deeds are visible and transparent.
 Likewise, it will take little effort to realize that the Creator is among man at all times, that He is always in conversation with man and the entirety of creation, and that He is performing new deeds every day.
-His substance and disposition are expressed in His dialogue with man; His thoughts and ideas are revealed completely in His deeds; He accompanies and observes mankind at all times.
-He speaks quietly to mankind and all of creation with His silent words: I am in the heavens, and I am amongst My creation.
-I am keeping watch; I am waiting; I am at your side….
+His essence and disposition are expressed in His dialogue with man; His thoughts and ideas are revealed completely in His deeds; He accompanies and observes mankind at all times.
+He speaks quietly to mankind and all of creation with His silent words: “I am in the heavens, and I am amongst My creation.
+I am keeping watch; I am waiting; I am at your side….”
 His hands are warm and strong; His footsteps are light; His voice is soft and graceful; His form passes and turns, embracing all of mankind; His countenance is beautiful and gentle.
-He has never left, nor has He vanished.
-From dawn to dusk, He is mankind’s constant companion.
-His devoted care and special affection for humanity, as well as His true concern and love for man, were displayed bit by bit when He saved the city of Nineveh.
-In particular, the exchange between Jehovah God and Jonah laid barer the Creator’s pity for the mankind He Himself created.
-Through these words, you can obtain a deep understanding of God’s sincere feelings for humanity …
+He has never left, never vanished.
+Day and night, He is mankind’s constant companion, never to leave their side.
+His devoted care and special affection for humanity, as well as His true concern and love for man, were displayed bit by bit as He saved the city of Nineveh.
+In particular, the exchange between Jehovah God and Jonah fully revealed the Creator’s tenderness for the mankind He Himself created.
+Through those words, you can obtain a deep understanding of God’s sincere feelings for humanity …

-The following is recorded in the Book of Jonah 4:10–11: “Then said Jehovah, You have had pity on the gourd, for the which you have not labored, neither made it grow; which came up in a night, and perished in a night: And should not I spare Nineveh, that great city, wherein are more than six score thousand persons that cannot discern between their right hand and their left hand; and also much cattle?”
-These are the actual words of Jehovah God, a conversation between Him and Jonah.
-While this exchange is a brief one, it is brimming with the Creator’s care for mankind and His reluctance to give him up.
-These words express the true attitude and feelings that God holds within His heart for His creation, and with these clear-cut words, the likes of which are rarely heard by man, God states His true intentions for humanity.
-This exchange represents an attitude God held toward the people of Nineveh—but what kind of attitude is this?
-It is the attitude He held toward the people of Nineveh before and after their repentance.
-God treats humanity in the same manner.
-Within these words one can find His thoughts, as well as His disposition.
+The following passage was recorded in the Book of Jonah 4:10–11: “Then said Jehovah, You have had pity on the gourd, for the which you have not labored, neither made it grow; which came up in a night, and perished in a night: And should not I spare Nineveh, that great city, wherein are more than six score thousand persons that cannot discern between their right hand and their left hand; and also much cattle?”
+These are the actual words of Jehovah God, recorded from a conversation between God and Jonah.
+Though this exchange is brief, it brims with the Creator’s care for mankind and His reluctance to give mankind up.
+These words express the true attitude and feelings that God holds within His heart for His creation.
+Through these words, which are clear and precise such as are rarely heard by man, God states His true intentions for humanity.
+This exchange represents an attitude God held toward the people of Nineveh—but what kind of attitude is it?
+It is the attitude He held toward the people of Nineveh before and after their repentance, and the attitude with which He treats mankind.
+Within these words are His thoughts and His disposition.

-From a semantic perspective, one can interpret the word “pity” in different ways: first, to love and protect, to feel tenderness toward something; second, to love dearly; finally, to be both unwilling to hurt it and unable to bear doing so.
-In short, it implies tender affection and love, as well as an unwillingness to give up someone or something; it means God’s mercy and tolerance toward man.
-Although God used a word commonly spoken among men, the use of this word lays bare the voice of God’s heart and His attitude toward mankind.
+On the level of literal meaning, people can interpret the word “pity” in different ways: First, it means “to love and protect, to feel tenderness toward something”; second, it means “to love dearly”; and finally, it means “to be unwilling to hurt something and to be unable to bear doing so.”
+In short, this word implies tender affection and love, as well as an unwillingness to give up someone or something; it implies God’s mercy and tolerance toward man.
+God used this word, which is a word commonly spoken by men, and yet it is also able to lay bare the voice of God’s heart and His attitude toward mankind.